 - One of the oldest crops and ideal for kapucijners.

-- Easy to grow using our indoor & balcony growing system
+- Blue pea seeds are easy to grow using our indoor & balcony growing system

 - Takes about 3 months to grow

 - Seeds available online – where to buy kapucijner seeds